Which European countries have COVID-19 border restrictions in place?

 Romania — some international flights remain suspended

-People coming from EU countries as well as Norway, Switzerland, Iceland and Liechtenstein may enter but they must self-isolate for 14 days if the incidence rate in their country of origin is greater than the one in Romania.
+People coming from EU countries as well as the UK, Norway, Switzerland, Iceland and Liechtenstein may enter but they must self-isolate for 14 days if the incidence rate in their country of origin is greater than the one in Romania.
+If after eight days of quarantine, you show no signs of infection and have a negative test result, you can leave quarantine after 10 days.

 Note that direct passenger flights from Sweden, Portugal, UK, USA, Iran and Turkey are suspended.